loighic/proofs/proofs_practice_4.md

 0.1 ~C & ~D, (B v C) <-> (A v D) :|-: A -> B
 ~~~

-You have to use conditional intro in 0.2 and the assumption should be C.
+You have to use the conditional introduction rule in 0.2 and the assumption should be C.

 ~~~{.ProofChecker .JohnsonSL options="fonts tabindent render" guides="fitch" submission="none"}
 0.2 A <-> (C -> D), D & ~B :|-: A
 ~~~

-You have to use conditional intro in 0.3 and the assumption should be &not;A
+You have to use the conditional introduction rule in 0.3 and the assumption should be &not;A

 ~~~{.ProofChecker .JohnsonSL options="fonts tabindent render" guides="fitch" submission="none"}
 0.3 (~A -> B) -> C, (A v B) & D :|-: C